Will you stand against the right?

 But we've been here before.

-As coalitions form and new activists and fresh voices emerge, independent media plays an important role.
+As coalitions form and new activists and fresh voices emerge, independent media play an important role.
 We need a place to share stories and converge to build something new and resist right-wing ideology.
 For many years, rabble.ca has been such a place.

 To continue being that place, rabble.ca needs you.